 - Emotional abuse – This can include any type of threats of abuse, harassment, intimidation, or verbal assaults against a nursing home resident.

 - Insurance fraud – Nursing homes can use a resident to defraud insurance carriers or Medicare and Medicaid.
-This can include improper billing procedures, billing for equipment that never gets used by a resident, or medications that are not given or used at all.
+This can include improper billing procedures, billing for equipment that never gets used by a resident or medications that are not given or used at all.

 - Neglect – Neglect is a type of abuse that occurs anytime the nursing home fails to ensure that the basic needs of the resident are met.
 This can include not caring for a resident’s need for food, hydration, medication, medical care, hygiene, exercise, and more.

 Many family members who suspect abuse is occurring simply bite their tongue because they don’t want to cause problems for their elderly loved one.
 Do not make this mistake.
 If you suspect your loved one is being neglected or abused, speak to an attorney to discuss the situation.
+If there was a death, contact a wrongful death lawyer in Virginia Beach as soon as possible.

 Most Common Signs of Nursing Home Abuse